 How To Season For The Best Roasted Vegetables Ever

-The easiest and simplest way to season your roasted vegetables are by using the four main taste-booster- salt (used sparingly can compliment any dish), pepper (adding a little spice and a gentle flavour), balsamic vinegar (you can add this to your dish after they’ve cooked) and honey (being mindful of those who may suffer from allergies, this is a great, natural sweetener that brings out a mouth-watering flavour in most root vegetables).
+The easiest and simplest way to season your roasted vegetables are by using the four main taste-booster salt (used sparingly can compliment any dish), pepper (adding a little spice and a gentle flavor), balsamic vinegar (you can add this to your dish after they’ve cooked) and honey (being mindful of those who may suffer from allergies, this is a great, natural sweetener that brings out a mouth-watering flavor in most root vegetables).
 You can mix and match any of these to your preference

 The best tip I can give, no matter what meal you’re after, is to try and use a spray instead of lining your plate with oil.
 If you are using an oil though, try to go for a healthier oil such as sunflower or olive over the standard forms.
 Only use a light layer and be sure to toss your veggies around the dish before placing it in the oven, so the oil evenly coats all of your vegetables.
 This way you’ll get the most bang for your buck and no, one vegetable should end up basically being fried, while the rest end up dry.